Biographies

 ‘Never Mind the Bollocks’

 Another one of Richard’s run-ins with the cops was when he was arrested and taken to court for proudly advertising the Sex Pistols album on his record shop window.
-Apparently, the authorities were displeased with the slogan Never Mind the Bollocks deeming it too offensive, as the word ‘bollocks’ was a derivative of ‘testicles.’
+The authorities were displeased with the slogan Never Mind the Bollocks deeming it too offensive, as the word ‘bollocks’ was a derivative of ‘testicles.’

 Virgin Records

 Virgin Records eventually became the world’s largest independent record label.
-They worked with avant-garde artists such as Faust and Can, introduced the androgynous Culture Club to the world, bought a gay nightclub and saw Richard Branson’s strange attempt at musical production.
+They worked with avant-garde artists such as Faust and Can, introduced the androgynous Culture Club to the world, bought a gay nightclub, and saw Richard Branson’s strange attempt at musical production.
 The 1982 record “Baa, Baa, Black Sheep” by Singing Sheep was a series of sheep baa-ing to a drum machine.
 Strangely enough, the track baa-ed its way to number 42 in the UK charts of that year.

 The Virgin Empire & Virgin Atlantic

 There was one thing standing between Richard Branson and his mission for Virgin Atlantic – and it was British Airways (BA).
 Still, Richard was optimistic.
-He believed that major airlines, especially British Airways, no longer satisfied the needs of their customers.
+He believed that significant airlines, primarily British Airways, no longer satisfied the needs of their customers.
 Richard felt that if he started an airline, flying would be an enjoyable and affordable experience and that he could beat British Airways at their own game.

 Initially, Virgin Atlantic was a tremendous success.
-The airline always went the extra mile to not only fulfill the needs of the customers, but to also introduce lavish features such as hydrotherapy baths, in-flight messages, backseat video screens in every class, and free ice cream during movies.
+The airline always went the extra mile to not only fulfill the needs of the customers but also to introduce lavish features such as hydrotherapy baths, in-flight messages, backseat video screens in every class, and free ice cream during movies.

 The kick-start of Virgin Atlantic managed to stir up some ruckus at British Airways.
 The 1990s proved to be a turbulent time for worldwide economies, and British Airways could not afford to lose to their competition.
-In 1991, British Airways launched a secret campaign in attempts to put Branson out of business.
+In 1991, British Airways launched a secret campaign to put Branson out of business.

 It was not all roses and sunshine.
 In 1992, Virgin Atlantic’s financial situation was so tragic that Richard Branson was convinced to sell his Virgin Records to Thorn-EMI to keep his airline flying.
-The sale was just below the $1 billion mark, and Branson managed to pay off the bank now owning Virgin Atlantic wholly.
-Branson won the battle, but lost his beloved music company and felt crushed.
+The sale was just below the $1 billion mark, and Branson managed to pay off the bank, now owning Virgin Atlantic wholly.
+Branson won the battle but lost his beloved music company and felt crushed.
 He vowed that he would never be exploited by vile bank lenders again.

 Material things are delightful, but they're not important. – Richard Branson Click To Tweet